How Many CSA Points Is Bad?

 The Compliance, Safety, Accountability (CSA) program was established by the Federal Motor Carrier Safety Administration (FMCSA) in November of 2010.
 It is an initiative designed to raise awareness of carriers' responsibility to ensure the safety of our roads and highways.

 A CSA score for each carrier is calculated on a scale of 0-100, with higher numbers indicating a poorer level of safety.
-Do you want to know what is a CSA score ?
+Do you want to know what a CSA score is?
 This score is updated through the FMCSA's Safety Measurement System every month, giving carriers an idea of how their safety practices are performing.
-By using CSA scores and other data points, carriers can make sure they meet their obligations while keeping people safe on the road.
+By using CSA scores and other data points, carriers can ensure they meet their obligations while keeping people safe on the road.

 How Are CSA Scores Calculated?

 The core metrics used to measure safety performance are known as the BASIC scores, which stand for Behavior Analysis and Safety Improvement Categories.
 These scores are calculated using data from crash reports and roadside inspections gathered in the FMCSA SMS database.
-The specific results of your score may change depending on how long ago an incident occurred (only recent events within the last 24 months contribute), the severity of any crashes involved, and the annual miles driven. his way, your company can stay in compliance with the FMCSA and USDOT.
+The specific results of your score may change depending on how long ago an incident occurred (only recent events within the last 24 months contribute), the severity of any crashes involved, and the annual miles driven.
+This way, your company can comply with the FMCSA and USDOT.

 What’s a Horrible CSA Score for a Truck Driver?

 Drivers don't have an individual CSA score; only carriers do.
 However, if you're an owner-operator, your safety record and habits behind the wheel may influence your company's CSA score.
-That means that a good driving attitude and awareness of safety protocols can benefit not just yourself, but also your team.
+That means that a good driving attitude and awareness of safety protocols can benefit you and your team.

 What's a Good CSA Score?